 This is an unusual anniversary to celebrate, today it’s been a whole year since I posted a selfie to my personal social media.
-Yes, I’ve still be in photos, but none of my usual posy, look at how fabulous my make up and colourful hair is type of post that I was so regularly sharing.
+Yes, I’ve still been in photos, but none of my usual posy, look at how fabulous my make up and colourful hair is type of post that I was so regularly sharing.
 So, why have I been selfie free for a year and what did I learn?
 Here’s some musings from me sin selfie.

 It all started a year ago when one of those “Your Year in Review” type things came up for Instagram and naturally I took part.
 In a year of so many big changes for me, it was interesting to know what content “worked” for me in a commercial/statistical sense.
 This was the year I’d relocated to Barcelona; travelled a bit; had a lot of fun and actually made an effort to return to blogging, even if it wasn’t on my usual topics.
 9/10 of my top posts for the year were selfies and it did not make me feel good or fulfilled.
 All this hard work and life changes and still the thing that statistically gets me noticed is my face.I am more than just a face.